dhanabal-s/Design-Pattern/Structural Patterns/Adapter Pattern/Explanation.md

 Yes, you're right. __*Adapter*__.

-Same concept we useing here.
+Same concept we using here.
 Create new class(like Adapter), which convert interface of a class into another interface.
 So we connect __*Dragon*__ and __*Bird*__ classes through new class called __*Adapter*__. which give you flexibility to access the __*Bird*__ class methods through class the __*Dragon*__ object.
 For, better understanding see the implementation.